Coco Islands: Demography

 There are more than 200 houses on Great Coco Island, and its total population is around a thousand people.
-A large water catchment reservoir is able to support the island's population.
+A large water catchment reservoir can support the island's population.

 There is a naval base on the islands, which belongs to the 28th unit of the Myanmar Navy.
 It is home to some 200 soldiers and their families.

 Climate

 The Coco Islands have a tropical monsoon climate (Köppen climate classification Am).
 Temperatures are very warm throughout the year.
-There is a winter dry season from December to March and a summer wet season from April to November.
+There is a winter dry season from December to March.
+There is a summer wet season from April to November.
 Heavy rain has been known in September, such as 761 mm of rain.

 Administration

 The island belongs to the township of Cocokyun.
 The township had a corruption scandal in the Myanmar general election of 2015.
-Ballots were filled in Yangon without being shipped, resulting in a high turnout and subsequent police investigation.
+Ballots were filled in Yangon without being shipped, resulting in a high turnout and police investigation.

 Transportation

 The 1800 m Coco Island Airport (ICAO code: VYCI) is at the north of Great Coco Island.
 It follows the north–south axis near the island's village.
 The airport was recently renovated.
-Newspapers claim the airport has some use as a Chinese Air Force base.